 Out here, lush landscapes, a pleasant climate and a culture that prides itself on ingenuity make for an unparalleled place to visit – and, in the case of 65,000 lucky Bermudians, to live.

 Those three elements also make for an intriguing array of products made from things that thrive in Bermuda's soil.
 Every April, the Ag Show Bermuda is a chance for Bermuda's agricultural and artistic communities to come together to share the fruits of their labour.
-Taking place at Bermuda Botanical Gardens every spring, 2020 marks the official event's 82nd year, and the event is being held virtually.
+Taking place at Bermuda Botanical Gardens most years, 2021 marks the official event's 82nd year, and the event is being held virtually.

 Originally a showcase for produce and livestock, Ag Show Bermuda has evolved over the years into a jubilant celebration of the diverse cultural patchwork that makes Bermuda such an interesting place.
 Over the course of its three days, the event attracts roughly 25,000 people with live entertainment, equestrian shows, delectable food offerings and more.

 Here's why you won't want to miss it.